adon-cloudcannon/landing-page-test/src/collections/posts/partner-site-of-the-month-stadium-bike-by-insight-creative-inc.md

   featured_image:
   featured_image_alt:
 ---
-[Stadium Bike’s new website](http://StadiumBike.com), designed and built by Insight Creative, Inc., is built with Hugo and CloudCannon.
+[Stadium Bike’s new website](http://StadiumBike.com), designed and built by <a target="_blank" rel="noopener" href="https://cloudcannon.com/customers/insight-creative-inc/">Insight Creative, Inc.</a>, is built with Hugo and CloudCannon.

 StadiumBike.com boasts a wide range of features that are designed to make it easy for visitors to find what they are looking for.
 And for a business that encompasses two brands and multiple store locations, this was a key focus for Insight Creative, Inc.’s director of front-end development, Justin Parsons.